Obstructive sleep apnea: Adults

-The hallmark symptom of OSA syndrome in adults is excessive daytime sleepiness.
+The special symptom of OSA syndrome in adults is excessive daytime sleepiness.
 Typically, an adult or adolescent with severe long-standing OSA will fall asleep for very brief periods in the course of usual daytime activities if allowed to sit or rest.
 This behavior may be quite dramatic, sometimes occurring during conversations with others at social gatherings.

 The hypoxia (absence of oxygen supply) related to OSA may cause changes in the neurons of the hippocampus and the right frontal cortex.
-Research using neuroimaging revealed evidence of hippocampal atrophy in people with OSA.
-They found that OSA can cause problems in mentally manipulating non-verbal information, in executive functions and working memory.
+Neuroimaging research revealed evidence of hippocampal atrophy in people with OSA.
+They found that OSA can cause problems in mentally manipulating nonverbal information, executive functions, and working memory.
 OSA may also be associated with an increased risk of a person developing Alzheimer's disease.

 Obesity is a major risk factor for OSA.
 In the severely obese, the risk for sleep apnea can be between 55 and 90%.
 However between 20 and 25% of patients with sleep apnea are not overweight.
 What is often unrecognized in primary care is that it is crucial to identify these patients because they are four times more likely to develop hypertension than obese individuals without OSA.
 And non-obese patients are at a higher risk for early atherosclerosis.
 In fact, approximately 2.7 times more than obese patients without OSA.
-This risk increases as the severity of the syndrome increases.
+This risk increases as the severity of the syndrome worsens.
 Factors in this population may include inherited anatomical features, instability of ventilatory control, neuromuscular inefficiency of the dilator muscles of the upper airways, or a lower threshold for awakening in response to respiratory stimuli.

 Diagnosis of obstructive sleep apnea is significantly more common among people in relationships, who are alerted to their condition by being informed by their sleeping partner, since individuals with obstructive sleep apnea are often unaware of the condition.
 There is a stigma associated with loud snoring.
 It is not considered a feminine trait.
 Consequently, females are less likely to be told by their partners that they snore, or to admit it to themselves or doctors.
-Furthermore, CPAP (continuous positive airway pressure) machines are also perceived negatively by females, and less likely to be utilized to their full extent in this group.
+Furthermore, CPAP (continuous positive airway pressure) machines are also perceived negatively by females.
+They are less likely to be utilized to their full extent in this group.